Internal Medicine Curriculum

 - During the block, interns work 15 shifts, consisting of day, evening and night shifts.

 Virginia Mason has a long tradition of excellence in ambulatory internal medicine.
 Residents from Virginia Mason consistently score in the top 10th percentile in general internal medicine on national exams and frequently go on to enjoy careers in outpatient primary care.
 All categorical and primary care track residents have a single continuity clinic for their three years of training.

 Residents establish a panel of patients and have initial and primary responsibility for evaluation, decision-making, care planning, record keeping, follow-up and ongoing management for all their continuity clinic patients.
 Attendings supervise residents with increasing autonomy as they demonstrate abilities to provide excellent patient care.
 Residents are part of a team of care providers in the ambulatory setting, including attending physicians, nurses and medical assistants.

 The clinic experience consists of a full day each week on electives and every other week on wards.
 Residents do not have inpatient or elective duties on their clinic days.
 There is no clinic on night float and ICU rotations.

-Residents join one of three clinic experiences:
+Residents join one of two clinic experiences: